Hungarian-Style Stuffed Cabbage Rolls

 This is an authentic family recipe, modified by four generations of Hungarian-American cooks.
-It may not correspond exactly with the versions you'll find in Hungarian cookbooks because each generation has adapted it a bit to suit not only individual tastes but also a changing landscape of available ingredients.
-The flavors remain true to those that my great-grandmother served at her table after emigrating from Hungary nearly one hundred years ago.
-There is a fair amount of work involved in producing this dish, but you should be able to get a few meals from it, and it freezes well, too.
+It may not correspond exactly with the versions you'll find in Hungarian cookbooks because each generation has adapted it a bit to suit their individual tastes and the availability of ingredients.
+Regardless, the flavors remain true to those that my great-grandmother served at her table after emigrating to the U.S. from Hungary over one hundred years ago.

 - 2 to 3 medium heads cabbage